ottogiron/task-streamer/README.md

 # Task Streamer

-Streams tasks to different type of runners or processors.
+Streams tasks to different type of processors.

 Example